apichai-Sx/mdstdnPblc/README.md

-# mdstdnPblc
+# mdstdn
-web application used for medical students to report to their staff a patient's clinical information
+medical student report
+This web application use no extra framworks other than javascript on node js natively to make it's own API because I think